EricssonResearch/calvin-base/README.md

 (For more information about installation options, see [the wiki](https://github.com/EricssonResearch/calvin-base/wiki/Installation)) or the [debian/raspbian/ubuntu instructions](https://github.com/EricssonResearch/calvin-base/tree/master/extras/install)

-If all pre-requisites are installed, Calvin can be installed using the accompanying `setup.py`
+When all pre-requisites are installed (see previous links), Calvin can be installed using the accompanying `setup.py`

     $ python setup.py install